AS12-as/Assigment_Data_Analytics/README.md

 In Cleaning We just need to handle the null value of the order details file rating column by taking the average value

 # Merging the Data:
-Merge the all sheet of excel to Merge sheet named Where Using lookup to #**Merge**# all the data of 3 files together
+Merge the all sheet of excel to Merge sheet named Where Using Vlookup to #**Merge**# all the data of 3 files together

 # Analyze Relationships:
 Creating  a PivotTables to identify relationships and using charts For the visualization using 3 different pivot tables: